nxpatterns/enterprise-software-architecture/ReadMe.md

 Should anyone fancy diving into Angular at this juncture, our distinguished colleague [Manfred](https://x.com/ManfredSteyer) would be surely delighted to help.
 [Daniel](https://x.com/DanielGlejzner) curates a rather splendid [Angular Space](https://x.com/i/communities/1726237719762714636), and I've taken the liberty of compiling a list of other brilliant Angular experts (Arman, Enea, Minko, Thomas,..), which you can peruse here: [Angular Experts](https://x.com/i/lists/1869382100476149875/members).

+And one more thing: This is the documentation project.
+You'll find Elvis here: [github.com/webia1/elvis](https://github.com/webia1/elvis).
+The Elvis project is in active development.
+Individual branches serve as checkpoints in our journey.
+More details on this here: [NestJS for Angular Developers](articles/Nest.js/Quick-Start-Nx-Angular/pdf)

 **Updates shall be forthcoming, cross my heart and hope to fly!**

 ## About the Author